8 billion people – the defining issue of the 21st century

 The socialist left in Britain supported economic growth for most of the 20th century, in both the Labour Party and the trade unions.
-In the 1980s, for example, the strategic bible of the Bennite left (inside and outside of the Labour Party) was a 150-page document entitled The Alternative Economic Strategy.
-A key chapter entitled ‘A Policy for Expansion’ starts with the following: “The essential basis for any alternative economic strategy must be a policy for planned economic expansion”.
+In the 1980s, for example, the strategic bible of the Bennite left (inside and outside of the Labour Party) in the early 1970s was a 150-page document entitled The Alternative Economic Strategy.
+One of its key chapters entitled ‘A Policy for Expansion’ starts with the following: “The essential basis for any alternative economic strategy must be a policy for planned economic expansion”.
 The ecology of the planet is not mentioned anywhere in its pages.

 The most important book, from a left environmental perspective, on the limits to exponential growth on a finite planet was The Limits to Growth a Project on the Predicament of Mankind published in 1972.
 It was written by team of young scientists led by the environmental scientist Donella Meadows from the Massachusetts Institute of Technology (MIT) and commissioned by the environmental campaign the Club of Rome.